Normandy72/Quiz-Master/README.md

     * Possible answers.
     * Correct answer.

+## Getter Methods
+* Gives a script read-only access to a private variable.
+* Protects the contents of a private variable.

 ***
 ## Quiz Questions
 1. What is a correct syntax to output "Hello World" in C#?